dima-brook/w3f_application/application_only_protocol.md

 XP.network is a codeless platform for building blockchain agnostic NFT DApps.
 XP.network allows non-developers to build their NFT marketplaces, galleries, museums and many more use-cases without coding.
 We will connect our users's applications to different blockchains via Polkadot.

-In order to synchronize communication between different [parachains](https://research.web3.foundation/en/latest/polkadot/XCMP/index.html) we want to build our own protocol which will be used by a network of XP.network pallets, that can be attached to and be used by any parachain.
+In order to synchronize communication between different [parachains](https://research.web3.foundation/en/latest/polkadot/XCMP/index.html) we want to build our own protocol which will be used by an XP.network pallet, that can be attached to and be used by any parachain.

 The XP.network protocol allows parachains to communicate in a connectionless but ordered and reliable way.
 The protocol allows to store the State of a negotiated transaction (TX) and enables the functionality required to inform the User or the original parachain accordingly.